 Tye Mill is one of the access points to the very popular backside terrain.
 There are a couple of shorter intermediate runs off the chair that are also lighted for night skiing.
 This is actually an important ski pod because it’s the only easy way to ski back to the frontside from the back, and it’s the highest north-facing intermediate terrain on the mountain.

 Other than the 2 frontside high-speed quads, everyone loves the backside Mill Valley and the Jupiter Express.
-There are a couple of long rolling intermediate runs that are the perfect slope and the Jupiter Express has some good vertical drop at over 1300′.
+There are a couple of long rolling intermediate runs that are the perfect slope.
+The Jupiter Express has some good vertical drop at over 1300′.
 An interesting feature is the 3 or 4 high-tension power lines going directly over the Gemini run.
 They were crackling very loudly in the light snowfall when I did that run.

 Gemini at Stevens Pass – Mill Valley side, December 2017